 - China / East Asia

-When I am not researching or teaching, I enjoy hanging out with my wife Sally and two sons, Jordan and Asher, and catching up on recent television shows, such as Game of Thrones, Westworld, Madame Secretary, S.H.I.E.L.D., and Silicon Valley.
+When I am not doing research or teaching, I enjoy hanging out with my wife Sally and our two sons, Jordan and Asher, playing basketball, going on hikes, and catching up on TV shows like Westworld, Silicon Valley, and The Americans.

 - American Politics (POL 111)